 As Komodo sits within the Coral Triangle, the waters around the islands are bursting with some of the richest and most diverse marine life on earth, which is why the area is a protected UNESCO World Heritage Site and new7wonders of nature.
 Just imagine a Willy Wonka’s chocolate factory of marine life!
-After reading this guide you’ll definitely want to put Komodo on the top of your bucket list.
+After reading this guide you’ll definitely want to put Komodo diving on the top of your bucket list.

-When I visited Komodo, although I was an advanced diver, the minute I heard “there’s strong current” on my first day, my heart almost leapt out of my chest!
+When I visited Komodo, although I was an advanced diver, the minute I heard “there’s strong current” on my first dive, my heart almost leapt out of my chest!
 However, drift diving was more fun than I could ever have imagined!
 The key is to just fly through the current, don’t fight it and always dive with a reef hook, just in case you need to stop and take a break at any point.

 However, don’t panic as not all dive sites are drift dives, we only did a couple and the benefit of staying on a liveaboard is if you don’t feel like going on a dive for whatever reason you can just skip it and still enjoy spectacular views of Komodo from the boat deck.

-What Type of Diving is There?
+What Type of Diving Is There?

 The dive sites vary from sandy bottom muck diving to pinnacles covered by hundreds of different corals, gentle easy walls to adrenaline-pumping drift dives.
-Whether you’re hunting for the tiniest pygmy seahorse, gigantic fan corals or flying manta rays, the diving is so diverse that it’s ideal for passionate macro or wide-angle underwater photographers.
+Whether you’re hunting for the tiniest pygmy seahorse, gigantic fan corals or flying manta rays, Komodo diving is so diverse that it’s ideal for passionate macro or wide-angle underwater photographers.

 Let’s not forget night diving!
-If you’ve never tried it then Komodo is one hell of a place for a first time!
+If you’ve never tried it then Komodo is one hell of a place for the first time!
 You’ll get to witness spectacular behaviours as squid flash holographic, octopus hunt and corals shine fluorescent.

 Where is Komodo & How To Get There?